 Your first anchorage on your luxury charter yacht tour is in the Banda Islands.

-The Banda Islands have an interesting history which largely revolves around nutmeg.
-Once upon a time it was the most expensive spice to buy and now it’s almost a thing of the past.
-While visiting the Banda Islands you can visit old nutmeg plantations which are still largely intact.
-Paired up with nearby colonial houses it really feels like you are stepping back in time.
+The Banda Islands have an interesting history which largely revolves around the spice nutmeg.
+This used to be one of the most expensive spices to buy and for a while, the Banda Islands were a major source.
+While visiting these beautiful islands you can visit old nutmeg plantations which are still largely intact.
+Linked to nearby colonial houses, it really feels like you are stepping back in time.

-Banda Neira offers a great backdrop for holiday photos.
-Climbing ashore from the harbour you can instantly see how the people lived here in the past.
-More colonial housing, canons and impressive inscriptions form the 17th century all play their part in setting the scene.
+Banda Neira offers a great backdrop for holiday photos and budding insta enthusiasts.
+Climbing ashore from the harbor you can instantly see how people lived here in the past.
+More colonial housing, canons and impressive inscriptions from the 17th century all play their part in setting the scene.

 Another interesting spot to see while in the Banda Islands is Rhun Island.
 As the first overseas British colony, this island has seen much conflict among nations and was eventually handed over to the Dutch in exchange for other territory.

-As if all this wasn’t enough, your two days in the Banda Islands is perfectly topped with a lavish dinner aboard your luxury charter yacht with an unspoilt view of an active volcano.
+As if all this wasn’t enough, your two days in the Banda Islands are perfectly topped with a lavish dinner aboard your luxury charter yacht with an unspoilt view of an active volcano smoldering in the distance.

 - Day 4

-After plenty of delving in to the past in the Banda Islands, day four of your tour is at the opposite end of the scale.
+After delving into the past in the Banda Islands, day four of your tour is at the opposite end of the scale.

-Koon is very small island which could replicate your vision of a castaway desert island.
+Koon is a very small island which could replicate your vision of a castaway desert island.
 The coastline is nothing but pure white sandy beaches and scattered palm trees.
-Teamed up with turquoise waters hitting the shore this could not be anymore picture perfect.
+Teamed up with turquoise waters hitting the shore this could not be any more picture-perfect.

-Once you’ve explored underneath the water there is also time to have fun on top of the water.
-Whip out the jet skis to zip around the small island or settle in a paddleboat to bob on the water with a bottle of something fizzy.
+Once you’ve explored beneath the waves, there is also time to have fun on top of them.
+Whip out the jet skis to zip around the small island or settle in a paddleboat to bob on the water with a bottle of bubbly.